jamesbuckett/ckad-questions/02-ckad-env-configuration-security.md

-## Sample CKAD Environment, Configuration and Security Questions and Answers
+## Sample CKAD Environment, Configuration and Security Q&A

 ### Application Environment, Configuration and Security – 25%